-DSS automatically trains three separate models: a random forest, a support vector machine (SVM) and a logistic regression model.
+Dataiku automatically trains three separate models: a random forest, a support vector machine (SVM), and a logistic regression model.

 We see that the random forest performed the best and is at 0.775, pretty close to the 0.80 cutoff for a model to be clinically useful.
 Let's click on that model to explore it a bit.

 Dataiku automatically calculates the importance of the variables used in the predictive model.

 According to variable importance, we see that radiation treatment and pharmaceutical treatment are the two most important variables for predicting whether a patient has a metastasis.
 After those clinical variables, we have APOB and TP53, which are both genes known to be related to breast cancer.